MikeSmithLabTeam/particletracker/docs/source/rstfiles/gettingstarted.rst

 --------------

-If you installed the python version, then every time you want to run the software you should open the anaconda command prompt with your conda environment activated:
+If you installed the python version, then every time you want to run the software you should open the anaconda command prompt with your conda environment activated.
+On Windows type Anaconda at the windows search and then select "Anaconda Prompt".

-On Windows type Anaconda at the windows search and then select "Anaconda Prompt" On Linux and Mac open a terminal.
+On Linux and Mac open a terminal.
 Then type "conda activate particle" (assuming you followed our installation steps).
-Finally, navigate to the folder where you will store your python scripts: "cd path\to\folder"
+Finally, navigate to the folder where you will store your python scripts: "cd path\to\folder".

+You could also do this within an IDE just make sure your python interpreter is running from the conda environment.

 After this, the place to start is with the track_gui() function which is contained in the ParticleTracker.
-To start the tracking gui you need to  run the following very simple script within your conda environment (see installation).
+To start the tracking gui you need to write a simple python script into a file and save it with a .py extension.
+The simple script looks like this:

 .. code-block:: python

    from particletracker import track_gui track_gui()

-This will ask you to select a video file to perform tracking on.
+When you run this script a dialogue will open asking you to select a video file to perform tracking on.
 To save typing this in each time and perhaps select a custom set of settings you can however modify the code above to include a video filename and a settings filename.
 You need to include the full path to each file: